Martie Breytenbach Kids Ministry

 Craft Idea:

 Draw a big flower.
-Write the memory verse on the petals, and in the center write: “I trust God to grow me!”
+Write the memory verse on the petals or things that you think God needs to prune or develop more in you, and in the center write: “I trust God to grow me!”
 Decorate with colors and glitter!

-7. Prayer Prompt: Talking to the Great Farmer
+7. Prayer Prompt: Talking to Jesus / God

 Encourage children to pray like Little Mustard might have: